 Gouarec campsite is now run by us and is called 'Camping Tost Aven'.
 This is a big campsite in terms of area, it covers about 6 acres, and yet there are rarely more than 100 campers.
 That means there are (literally) acres of grass for children to play and you are never hedged in by caravans all around which makes it perfect for our fixed centre holidays.
 The facilities comprise an excellent toilet block, a huge sandpit and a play area with slides, swings and climbing frame - parents know that a big sandpit will keep an under 6 occupied all day especially if there are other children there...
 There's also no 'through road' on the site, just a lane in which means traffic is slow and safe.
 For those without kids who are starting to shudder, the sheer size and openness of the site mean you're not in the centre of some 'Lord of the Flies' scenario and you'll have no problem finding a quiet corner.
 The campsite is bordered on one side by the Nantes-Brest Canal (one of the prettiest in France), and on the other by the River Dore (d'ore - the river of gold, the river still contains enough gold to attract the odd prospector and we supply panning gear!).
 These two waterways teem with fish and if fact a large number of the campers will be there simply for the fishing.
 The canal runs for 172 miles and has a cyclepath along it - one of the main attractions for cyclists staying there because the canal, and it's scenery are stunning.

-As already mentioned the jewel in the crown of Gouarec is the Nantes-Brest canal which flows through the village.
+You'll find some of the highlights of the area here, but as already mentioned the jewel in the crown of Gouarec is the Nantes-Brest canal which flows through the village and we honestly believe it to be the prettiest canal in France.
 The towpath is obviously pretty flat and the surface 'cinder', our bikes ride over it very well.
 It gives you the chance to cycle either way, East takes you to stunning 'Bon Repos' - the perfect picnic spot with a ruined abbey, restaurants, bar and play area, and a lovely little Sunday morning market.
 A short climb up from Bon Repos takes you to some of the covered tombs at Liscuis.
 Then on to the 'Lac de Guerledan', a large 'estuary like' lake where at Beau Rivage you'll find a beach where even small children can play in safety and there are bars, restaurants and creperies.
 Also within easy riding is Forge Des Salles the Buddist monestry and the Forest de Quenican and much, much more.